Regional overview

 Equipment

-- Wind shell and a warm layer for the summit.
+- Wind shell and warm layer — the crest is much cooler than the valley

 Hazards and notes